CQCL/pytket-docs/manual/manual_backend.rst

 In some cases you may want to end execution early, perhaps because it is taking too long or you already have all the data you need.
 You can use the :py:meth:`~pytket.backends.Backend.cancel()` method to cancel the job for a given :py:class:`~pytket.backends.resulthandle.ResultHandle`.
 This is recommended to help reduce load on the devices if you no longer need to run the submitted jobs.

-.. note:: Asynchronous submission is currently available with the :py:class:`~pytket.extensions.qiskit.IBMQBackend`, :py:class:`QuantinuumBackend`, :py:class:`BraketBackend` and :py:class:`~pytket.extensions.qiskit.AerBackend`.
+.. note:: Asynchronous submission is currently available with the :py:class:`~pytket.extensions.qiskit.IBMQBackend`, :py:class:`~pytket.extensions.quantinuum.QuantinuumBackend`, :py:class:`BraketBackend` and :py:class:`~pytket.extensions.qiskit.AerBackend`.
 It will be extended to others in future updates.

 Persistent Handles
 ==================